armurox/OSTEP---Operating-Systems/README.md

 # Useful Links
-- https://pages.cs.wisc.edu/~remzi/OSTEP/ (The book itself, its free and online, so highly recommend it, and do buy a copy to support the authors if you appreicate them, I've been thorougly enjoying the book so far).
+- [The book](https://pages.cs.wisc.edu/~remzi/OSTEP/) (Its free and online, so highly recommend it, and do buy a copy to support the authors if you appreicate them, I've been thorougly enjoying the book so far).